33 Essential Spices I Recommend Stocking Up On

 I have generally used dill weed when “dill” is referenced in a recipe.
 I’ve had people ask me what the difference is between dill weed and dill seed.
 They both come from the same dill plant, but the weed portion of the plant is comprised of the fern-like leaves and stems, and the dill seed refers to the flowers and “fruit” of the plant.

-From a flavor standpoint, dill weed is lighter in flavor much like other herbs, with some people stating it is more like grass with a lemony tang.
-On the other hand, dill seed is definitely more pungent and bitter.
-I don’t suggest you try swapping one out for the other since the end result of your recipe’s flavor will be much different than you would expect.
+From a flavor standpoint, dill weed is lighter in flavor, much like other herbs, with some people stating it is more like grass with a lemony tang.
+On the other hand, dill seed is more pungent and bitter.
+I don’t suggest swapping one out for the other, as the result of your recipe’s flavor will be significantly different from what you would expect.

 For generations, people have been using dill for insomnia, inflammation, and indigestion.